 Maybe "starved" is too extreme, but you get the idea: water is life here, and there isn't a lot of it away from the river.

 The missionary's tombstone.
 (Residents caution against solo visits to the cemetery, which adjoins the railway station.
 It's a wretched comment on the real or imagined state of South Africa today.)

-Another sidenote: there is a Jewish section here as in cemeteries all across Africa.
+Another sidenote: there is a Jewish section here as in cemeteries across Africa.
 The diaspora was a lot wider than New York and Montreal and Montevideo.